6 Common Air Conditioner Smells Explained and How to Fix Them

-When your air conditioner is spotless and running properly, you shouldn’t be smelling anything weird.
-Unusual air conditioner noises and strange smells are a clue that something is wrong.
-If your air conditioner is aging or you haven’t had a tune-up completed within the last year, they can be an obvious sign you need professional air conditioning repair in Alliance.
+When your air conditioner is spotless and running correctly, it’s not normal to be smelling anything odd.
+Unexpected air conditioner noises and strange smells are a hint that something is up.
+If your air conditioner is old or you haven’t had maintenance done lately, they can be an obvious sign you need professional air conditioning repair in Alliance.

 1. Central Air Conditioner Smells Like Chemicals

-If your air conditioner smells bad when turned on, specifically a chemical odor, isn’t a great sign.
+If your air conditioner smells bad when turned on, particularly a chemical smell, it isn’t a good sign.
 You might also observe your:

 • Air conditioner smells like paint thinner